Skip to Content

 Specfiy the compiler

 If you have multiple compilers installed, you can specify the Fortran and C compilers using the FC and CC options, respectively.
-For example on Niagara@CCDB:

 CC=icc CXX=icpc FC=mpifort MPIFC=mpifort cmake ..